CodeCraftersIO/Workshop/Presentations/03-ColumnFlowLayout.md

 #`estimatedItemSize`

 - Hints to `UICollectionViewFlowLayout` about the probable size of a cell.
-	- Enables first layout pass without querying doing the math for every cell before they're visible.
+	- Enables first layout pass to do the math for every cell before they're visible.

 ---